-To assess the over- and under-hoarding behavior, we plot in Figure 3, for each economy in our sample, the predicted values of international reserves and their 95% confidence intervals from our model.
-Among these economies, our results indicate that, throughout the sample period, Singapore and Taiwan are the two economies that hoard an excessive level of international reserves; that is, $\widehat{\epsilon{l,t}} > 0$ and the actual holdings are noticeably larger than the corresponding predicted values.
+To assess the over- and under-hoarding behavior, we plot in Figure 3, for each economy in our sample, the predicted values of international reserves and their 95% confidence intervals from our estimate of 10.5%; indicating that they are quite dis-similar.
+The effects of these two variables captures different, rather than same, economic forces.

+model.
+Among these economies, our results indicate that, throughout the sample period, Singapore and Taiwan are the two economies that hoard an excessive level of international reserves; that is, $\widehat{\epsilon{i,t}} > 0$ and the actual holdings are noticeably larger than the corresponding predicted values.
 The magnitude of over-hoarding is, for most time periods, large relative to individual explained components.